 Despite noting an uptick of mental well-being initiatives being developed, the survey by CEDA revealed that managers still feel unsure how to assist staff who are suffering from mental health issues.
 Research has shown that supportive relationships between leadership and employees can reduce interpersonal conflict and support improved mental health outcomes.
 Additionally, people who received positive support from their employer were up to 5 times more likely to return to work.
 Simply put, organisations can’t afford to not address mental health and well-being in the workplace.

-What can organisations do to support mental health and well-being?
+What can organisations do to support mental health and wellbeing?

 You’ve likely heard of (or maybe even experienced it yourself) many organisations adopting initiatives such as fruit boxes and free yoga sessions for their employees with the intention to improve the mental and physical well-being in the workplace.
 Whilst this is a positive step, there still remains much more progress to be made to reduce mental health stigma in the workplace.
 The Productivity Commission has noted that building a strong psychosocial safety climate where mental health is treated as highly as physical health will prove successful at generating net savings after implementation costs.